karaoc/dayz.test/[Server-Hosting]-Server-settings-108-TEMP.md

+# This page is temporary, everything is subject to change

 ### WARNING!
 The lastest expansion update (1.02) for dayz 1.08 changed a lot of settings.
 It's highly recommended to regenerate your settings files !

 * [Click me](https://github.com/salutesh/DayZ-Expansion-Scripts/tree/master/ServerProfile/ExpansionMod/Settings) to see the server settings files (1.07)